 To be eligible for the position, prospective candidates must:

-- Be a Junior or Senior in the Fall of 2022
+- Be entering high school in the Fall of 2023

 - Be available to every weekday of the entire six-week Seed Crew (see dates below).